imobi/matchflow-prototype/README.md

      - tag_duration (difference between start_time and end_time)

 ##Completed Components
-- Collections Manager
+- Projects Manager
-  - Creating, listing, deletion and updating of collections (of events).
+  - Creating, listing, deletion of projects
+  - Form validation for required fields.
   - Seamless modals used, no page loading.
   - Error handling
   - Confirmation prompt before deleting.
+- Collections Manager
+  - Creating, listing, deletion and updating of collections (of events).
+  - Same features as projects manager ((modals, error handling, delete prompt).
 - Events Manager
   -  Once a collection is selected, the events manager can be used to create, list, delete and update events inside the collection.
-  -  Same features as collections manager (modals, error handling, delete prompt)
+  -  Same features as project manager (modals, error handling, delete prompt).
-- Video Upload
+- Video Manager
-  - Offline upload: file is copied to Maxflow application folder inside "Video Uploads" folder.
+  - Video upload: file is copied to Maxflow application folder inside "Video Uploads" folder.
   - Video renaming according to user input via form.
-  - Validation: Upload button enabled only when a name and video file has been selected.
+Validation: Upload button enabled only when a name and valid video file has been selected.
-  - Video information extraction including file format/type, size and name.
+  - Video listing and deletion.
   - In-browser video player displays video for mp4, ogg and webm video files.
-- Video Converter: Encoding and Compression
+  - Video converter: Encoding and Compression, compresses large-sized, HD videos to optimal SD.
     - Extracts resolution, aspect ratio, frame rate, format and codec of original video.
     - Uses extracted information to calculate optimal settings* for encoding to achieve best compression and quality:
        - Original aspect ratio is maintained
        - Optimal format  chosen is mp4 using H.264 codec
        - Optimal resolution for 16:9 aspect ratio videos chosen: 640x480 (SD)
        - Optimal resolution for 4:3 aspect ratio videos chosen: 640x360 (SD)
        - Videos with width lower than 640 pixels maintain original resolution to avoid distortion.
        - Optimal frame rate is 30 fps or less.
 Videos with higher original frame rates are converted to 30 fps or half of original frame rate. e.g. 70 fps -> 35 fps.
   - **Note**: Optimal settings algorithm developed based on information from [Youtube's advanced encoding settings] (https://support.google.com/youtube/answer/1722171?hl=en) and [Vimeo's compression guidelines](https://vimeo.com/help/compression).

 ##Components in Development
-- Project manager CRUD
+- Project manager: Update feature to edit project fields.
 - Video analysis mode: Allow tagging of time points in the video with the events that were defined by the user.
 - Video player/browser: Integrating a feature-rich video player such as Video.js to enable advance video playing and timeline features in the browser.

 ##Features to be added later
 - See roadmap for more detail.
-- Progress bar: For video uploader and converter.
+- Progress bar: For video upload.
 - Sync process to synchronous videos on the user's machine with online, cloud-based server.
 This will allow the user to access videos from any location by logging in through the Maxflow web application on a web broswer.
-- AI/Neural network: Automatic tagging and categorizing of various sport scenes and plays in a video.

 ##Requirements